 Art Scavone is a senior project finance lawyer with extensive experience in international and domestic projects.
-He is also the longstanding Global Head of the Firm's Project Finance Group.

 Clients who benefit from Art's considerable experience include sponsors, commercial banks, underwriters, institutional investors, export credit agencies, and other bilateral and multilateral agencies.
 Of particular note is his recent work in the US power sector, where he has been representing lead arrangers in term loan B transactions, as well as his international work, where he has been representing large groups of export credit agencies in complex emerging market project financings.